 Small towel warming cabinet that you can store and use almost anywhere.
-Cabinet contains a full-size padded heating element to ensure a consistent heat is applied to all of the towels inside.
-Cabinet style maintains a consistent 150-160 degrees.
-Good price point.
+Cabinet contains a full-size padded heating element to ensure that consistent heat is applied to all towels inside.
+Cabinet style maintains a consistent 150°F to 160°F. Good price.

-Only holds 12 small washcloth sized towels, so not made for heating multiple bath towels.
+Only holds 12 small washcloths; not made for heating multiple bath towels.

 Includes a timer that you can set to run the warmer automatically.
 Designed to mount on the wall for convenience.
 Measures 32" x 24", so it's large enough to handle all sizes of towels and bathrobes or can warm multiple towels at once.

-Carries a high price tag.
-Not made to free stand on the floor.
+High price tag.
+Not freestanding.
 Must use a tricky hardwired installation.

-Expensive for such a small size of coverage area.
+Expensive for such a small coverage area.
 Does not offer a freestanding option.

 This wall-mounted unit heats up quickly, warming a towel in as little as 15 minutes.
 If you'd like to use it as a dryer, it takes between 2 to 8 hours.
 The thermostat keeps the unit from exceeding 149ºF so towels will not scorch.

 Depending on how high up on your wall you install this unit, the on/off switch could be difficult to reach.